PlatformOfTrust/code-examples-validator/README.md

 for Python and NodeJS in temporary directory
 4) Run each sample and find out if output is correct
 5) Print test session result with detailed failure explanation

+### Configuration

+**sample_timeout** - Execution timeout per sample
+**debug** - Extended output like stdout/stderr logging from even successful runs
+**substitutions** - Rules for placeholder replacements in a source code of generated samples
+**resp_attr_replacements** - Conversion rules for keys in JSON bodies of POST responses.
+For example, you have two code examples: `POST /resource` and `GET /resource/{id}`.
+First endpoint respond with a JSON like `{"resourceId": "123}`.
+So basically you need to get `resourceId` from the previous response and use it as substitution of `{id}` placeholder in the next response.
+Then you can define such conversion rules per each test.

 ---
 Copyright © 2019 Platform Of Trust